Drosera affinis

 :

 not picky.
-Has grown well for me in the temp range of 60-85 degrees.
-Give Drosera affinis subtropical conditions.
+Has grown well for me in the temp range of 55-95 degrees F. Give Drosera affinis subtropical conditions for the fastest growth rate.

 Dormancy requirements:

 None required.
 Can be grown year-round if grown indoors during the cold months.
-I recommend the tray method.
-However, Drosera affinis should come back from the roots if it freezes or dries out.
+However, Drosera affinis should come back from the roots if it freezes or dries out briefly.

 :

 D. affinis produces a slender flower stalk.
-It should self-pollinate very easily, but try assisting self-pollination for better seed-set.
-Avoid hot temps during this time.
+It self-pollinates on its own, but you can assist self-pollination for better seed-set.
+Avoid hot temps during this time (i.e. hot light fixtures will significantly reduce seed set, even when the stalks are several inches away.

 Propagation Techniques